 If you have a poor credit score, LendingPoint could be the way to go if you're looking for an unsecured loan.
 LendingPoint caters to people who have been turned down due to a low credit score and offers flexible payment terms of between 24 and 48 months.

 The company has also received praise for speed.
-Loans can be approved and sent by wire within 24 hours, truly setting LendingPoint apart from the crowd.
+Loans can be approved and sent by wire within 24 hours.

 On the other hand, because it works with low credit borrowers, LendingPoint tends to charge higher than usual interest rates in order to make up for the risk, as well as a 5% origination fee.
 Before taking on a loan from LendingPoint, make sure to map out the best payment plans for you to insure that you don’t get behind in the payments and face the higher interest rates.